 - We can only accept legible documents in good condition.
 If not, the applicant will need to procure a recently issued second copy of the document.

-- If your documents were prepared by a lawyer, please double check if all requirements are met according to the instructions.
-Likewise, double check the information in all the immigrant visa forms.
+- If your documents were prepared by a lawyer, please double check that all requirements are met according to the instructions.
+Likewise, double check the information in the entire immigrant visa forms.

 - The medical examination must be performed in Brazil by one of the panel physicians that have a partnership with the U.S. Consulate in Rio de Janeiro.
-Medical examination performed in the United States are not acceptable.
+Medical examinations performed in the United States are not acceptable.
 The list of certified doctors is available in this website.
-Please do not schedule your medical examination until you have your visa interview scheduled.
+Please do not schedule your medical examination until you have your visa interview date.

-- Translations: If your documents are written in Portuguese or English, there is NO need to translate them.
-If the documents are in other languages, these must be accompanied by official translations to English.
-Look for an official translation to do it.
-The translated document must contain a statement by the translator attesting that: the translation is correct, done by a competent translator and with the notarization of his/her signature.
+- Translations: If your documents are in Portuguese or English, there is NO need to translate them.
+If the documents are in another language, these must be accompanied by English translations.
+The translated document must contain a signed and notarized statement from the translator attesting that the translation is correct and performed by a competent translator.

-- We cannot guarantee the approval of the visa in advance.
-The Consul must check the documents first and then make a final decision on the visa request.
-We encourage applicants not to make any final travel arrangements, sell properties or quit jobs before the visa is issued.
+- We cannot guarantee approval of a visa in advance of your interview.
+Do not make any final travel arrangements, sell properties or quit jobs before the visa is issued.

 Failure to Appear to the Interview